Skip main navigation

 Overall Indicator Scores Overall State Indicator Score Overall State Indicator Score Overall State Indicator Score Overall State Indicator Score Overall State Indicator Score Overall State Indicator Score

 The table below demonstrates the calculation of the individual indicator score.
 The adjusted level of performance was set at 50% of participants being employed in the 2nd quarter after exit and the actual level of performance was reported to be 40% of participants who were employed in the 2nd quarter after exit.
-With this information, the individual indicator score is calculated to be 80% (since 50% was the goal but only 40% was achieved; 40÷50 x 100 = 80 achievement rate).
+With this information, the individual indicator score is calculated to be 80% (50% was the goal but only 40% was achieved; 40÷50 x 100 = 80 achievement rate).

 Table 11.9.2: Calculation of the individual indicator score.